 Cetaphil is a skincare brand specializing in products for sensitive, dry and/or acne-prone skin but is Cetaphil cruelty-free?

 Is Cetaphil Cruelty-Free?

 Cetaphil is NOT Cruelty-free.
 Cetaphil pays and allows their products to be tested on animals when required by law.
-Cetaphil also sells its products in stores in mainland China where animal testing is mandatory for all imported cosmetics.
+Cetaphil also sells its products in stores in mainland China where animal testing is mandatory for most imported cosmetics.

 In addition, Cetaphil is owned by Galderma, a pharmaceutical company (owned by L’Oreal and Nestle) that does test on animals.

 Cetaphil Animal Testing Policy

 Cetaphil’s website states, “Cetaphil does not test any of its products on animals.”

 However, this is hardly enough information for us to classify Cetaphil to be cruelty-free.
 Cetaphil products may not be tested on animals, but what about their ingredients?
 Cetaphil may not be testing their products on animals, but are they asking or allowing others to test on their behalf?
 Additionally, are any of Cetaphil’s suppliers testing on animals?
 Are they selling any of their products in countries that may require animal testing?

 Below is a screenshot of what is currently stated on Cetaphil’s US website:

 It should also be noted that Cetaphil is owned by Galderma, a pharmaceutical company.
 All pharmaceutical products are required by law to test on animals.
 Therefore, Galderma is not a cruelty-free corporation.

 Is Cetaphil Sold in China?

 Since Cetaphil never responded to any of my inquiries.
-I did some further research and discovered that Cetaphil products are sold in China, where all imported cosmetics are required by law to be tested on animals.
+I did some further research and discovered that Cetaphil products are sold in China, where most imported cosmetics are required by law to be tested on animals.

 Below is a screenshot taken from Cetaphil’s China website:

 Since Cetaphil products are clearly being sold in mainland China, the brand must allow and consent Chinese officials to test their products on animals before they can sell within their country.